marina601/easy-cocktail-recipes/TESTING.md

 2. As a first-time user, I want to view a selection of cocktail recipes available.
   - When the user is landing on the recipe page the user is presented with all the cocktail recipes in the collapsed view.
   - Showing Recipe Image and Recipe Title.
+  - The user can choose to view all the recipes by scrolliing down on the page or by clicking the category buttons.
+  - By clicking each button the user can choose to view Alcoholic, Non Alcoholick or All recipes.
   - Call to action button is located at the bottom of the page leading the user to learn more about the blog creators.

 3. As a first-time user, I want to be able to see the ingredients and method for each cocktail.
   - The user can view the recipes by clicking on the recipe name.
   - Once the recipe card is open it displays the ingredients, method, category, and possibility to rate the recipe.
   - Once the user leaves the recipe card, it collapses.
 Letting the user move on to the different recipe.
+  - The user is also presented with option to click on the button at the bottom of the recipe card to close the recipe card.

 4. As a first-time user, I want to check out the social media links of the blog.
   - Social links are available in the footer of the page, which is consistent throughout the site.